 Yes.
-In addition to providing surveillance testing for unvaccinated individuals, Nobility will also provide testing for vaccinated members of our community, at no charge to the person being tested.
+In addition to providing surveillance testing for unvaccinated individuals, Nobility provides testing for vaccinated members of our community, at no charge to the person being tested.

-If I am unvaccinated but do not complete testing twice a week, will I be permitted to access the Southwestern campus?
+If I am unvaccinated (or not fully vaccinated) but do not complete testing twice a week, will I be permitted to access the Southwestern campus?

 No. A general rule for unvaccinated students is that you will need to test negative for COVID-19 each Tuesday and Friday to access any part of the Southwestern campus (other than the testing site itself).
 (Students who live in the Residences should consult the later FAQs.)
-Below are a few specific examples of when unvaccinated students will need to test to access campus on specific dates: